Visitor brings teachings of ‘Hugging Mother’

 Venkat Raman

-A renowned disciple of Mata Amritanandmayi will be in New Zealand from July 4 to July 14, 2017, to spread her divine teachings.
+A renowned disciple of Mata Amritanandmayi will be in New Zealand from July 3 to July 17, 2017, to spread Her divine teachings.

-Bramachari Shraddhamrita will conduct discourses and prayers known during his ten-day stay in the country.
+Bramachari Shraddhamrita will conduct discourses, Meditation, Puja and silent retreat during his stay in the country.

-Suresh Venkata, who is coordinating the visit, said that the programme will comprise Pooja, recitation of 108 names of Amma, informal discussions, medication and Prasad.

 Thiru Subramaniyar Temple